nadialefebvre/project-business-site/README.md

 # Project Find happiness

-Weekly project for Technigo's bootcamp, week 3: build a webpage with hero, form and accordion
+Weekly project for Technigo's bootcamp, week 3: build a webpage with hero, form and accordion (January 2022)

+## Tech stack

+- JavaScript
+- HTML
+- CSS
+- Figma

+## The problem

 We had this week to create a business webpage with an image or video header, a signup form and an accordion in order to practice image backgrounds and HTML form, and to learn to modify the DOM with JavaScript.

-## The problem

 I started by creating the design with Figma, to figure out how I wanted everything to be placed.
 For the coding, since I am now confortable with creating a webpage, I started with the form.
 When I felt that I was fine with that, I made the header and after that the two boxes with signup form and accordion.
 I wanted to use only flexbox this time, so I am more comfortable with this layout.
 My CSS is structured with mobile first approach, so I used some media queries for screens >1024px.
 When every required part was there, I tried many JavaScript functions, with quite the results I wanted.